Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experimental Details

-The energy function for the constrained EBM consisted of 2 hidden layers with 32 units per hidden layer.
-It was trained for 2 rounds of 10 epochs each wherein Langevin dynamics was run for 5 and 10 steps respectively.
+The energy function for the EBIM consisted of 2 hidden layers with 32 units per hidden layer.
+It was trained for 10 epochs each wherein Langevin dynamics.
 We used a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 1.
 Langevin dynamics at each training step was run for 10 steps with $\varepsilon=0.1$, a step size of $\varepsilon^2$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 1 minute, 8 seconds.

-The pushforward EBM's encoder and decoder each had 4 hidden layers with 32 units per hidden layer.
-They were jointly trained for 500 epochs with a batch size of 100, a learning rate of 0.001, and gradients clipped to a norm of 1.
+The pushforward EBM's encoder and decoder each had 3 hidden layers with 32 units per hidden layer.
+They were jointly trained for 500 epochs with a batch size of 50, a learning rate of 0.001, and gradients clipped to a norm of 1.
+Training took 33.5 seconds.

 The pushforward EBM's energy function had 3 hidden layers and 32 units per hidden layer.
 It was trained for 50 epochs with a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.1.
 Langevin dynamics at each training step were run for 60 steps with $\varepsilon=0.5$, a step size of $10$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 1 minute, 53 seconds.